-(1) The number of shares of stock available for issuance under the 2013 Plan will be automatically increased each January 1, beginning on January 1, 2014, by 4% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31 or such lesser number as determined by the Compensation Committee of the Company's Board of Directors.

-(2) Represents 470,822 shares subject to outstanding options granted to non-named executive officers as of December 31, 2018 pursuant to the Inducement Plan and 379,178 shares remaining available for future issuance pursuant to the Inducement Plan.

-(3) Excludes 188,625 shares subject to RSUs outstanding as of December 31, 2018 that were issued under the 2013 Plan.

-(4) This number includes 729,000 shares that are available for issuance under the 2013 ESPP and zero shares subject to purchase during the current purchase period.
+- (1) The number of shares of stock available for issuance under the 2013 Plan will be automatically increased each January 1, beginning on January 1, 2014, by 4% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31 or such lesser number as determined by the Compensation Committee of the Company's Board of Directors. - (2) Represents 560,838 shares subject to outstanding options granted to non-NEOs as of December 31, 2019 pursuant to the Inducement Plan and 279,178 shares remaining available for future issuance pursuant to the Inducement Plan. - (3) Excludes 460,000 shares subject to RSUs outstanding as of December 31, 2019 that were issued under the 2013 Plan, and 60,000 shares subject to RSUs outstanding as of December 31, 2019 that were issued under the Inducement Plan. - (4) This number includes 729,000 shares that are available for issuance under the 2013 ESPP and zero shares subject to purchase during the current purchase period.
 To date, the Company has not issued any shares pursuant to the 2013 ESPP.